Loews Regency San Francisco

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Loews Regency San Francisco or take a look at our itineraries to California
+To start planning your vacation to Loews Regency San Francisco

 Within easy access of the Bay and Union Square, the Loews Regency is positioned within the heart of the city in the district of Soma making it an ideal base to explore the city.
 With only 148 rooms and eight suites, the hotel doesn’t feel too large and service remains personal.
 Guest rooms are contemporary in style, decorated in soft and neutral tones.
 Guests can cast their eyes over some of San Francisco's most famous attractions from the comfort of this stylish hotel.